 Management Plan Goals Outcomes Fisheries Management Compliance Assessment and Research Leasing and Licensing Ensure MSF resources are harvested within ecologically sustainable limits.
 Implement Management Plan.
 Monitor the biological performance of the fishery and ensure the collection of fishery and biological data.
 Lead implementation of current Management Plan.
-Lead review of current management plan and development of new Management Plan pending outcome of the review Update Harvest Strategies as appropriate.
-Support the Marine Scalefish Fishery Management Advisory Committee (MSFMAC) and research sub-committee Consider stock assessment and stock status report with Marine Fishers Association /SARDI address any performance indicators (Harvest Strategy) as needed.
-Support consideration of management arrangements for Snapper stocks Support red tape reduction activities where appropriate Implement and review fishery compliance plan, informed by risk assessment.
+Lead development of replacement management plan.
+Lead update of Harvest Strategies as appropriate.
+Provide executive support to the Marine Scalefish Fishery Management Advisory Committee (MSFMAC) and research sub-committee Consider annual stock assessment and stock status report with the Marine Fishers Association /SARDI and address any performance indicators (Harvest Strategy) as needed.
+Implement and review fishery compliance plan, informed by risk assessment.
 Support development of new Management Plan.
-Support implementation of Snapper management changes Support implementation of outcomes of King George Whiting management review.
-Support implementation of Garfish management changes.
-Support implementation of Management Plan.
+Support implementation of Snapper management changes Support implementation of Management Plan.
 Support development of new Management Plan.
 Support review Harvest Strategies as necessary.
-Progress and finalise FRDC projects: Fisheries biology of Western Australian Salmon Post release survival and movement of Snapper Pre-recruit index of Snapper Pre-recruit index of Snapper Developing a positive cultural attitude towards capture and release of sharks and rays Market sampling of key species to feed into fishery assessment Support development of new Management Plan.
+Progress and finalise FRDC projects: • Fisheries biology of Western Australian Salmon • Post release survival and movement of Snapper • Pre-recruit index of Snapper • Developing a positive cultural attitude towards capture and release of sharks and rays Market sampling of key species to feed into fishery assessment Support implementation of new Management Plan.
 Implement changes to licensing systems and update licences as required.

 Management Plan Goals Outcomes Fisheries Management Compliance Assessment and Research Leasing and Licensing reports as per schedule in the Harvest Strategy.
 Fishery assessment report with stock assessment for King George Whiting as per schedule in the Harvest Strategy.
 Provide advice on management arrangements for snapper stocks where required, Minimise impacts on the ecosystem Address recommendations and conditions from EPBC Act accreditation.
-Apply for reassessment of MSF for export approval under the Commonwealth EPBC Act.
+Address conditions and recommendations of export approval under the EPBC Act as required.
 TEPS annual report.
-Address conditions and recommendations of export approval under the EPBC Act as required.
 Optimum utilisation and equitable distribution of Marine Scalefish Fishery resources.
 Manage catch of each sector within allocated shares.
-Review any breaches of allocations and implement management arrangements as necessary Status reports include assessment of catches against allocation triggers.
-Cost-effective and participative management of the fishery.
-Support industry body to participate and function within the co-management framework of the fishery Support MFA in the development and implementation of a consultative model within the Implement and review fishery compliance plan, informed by risk assessment.
-Industry liaison, attendance of meetings with MFA and provision of research advice, as Provide ongoing support for licensing queries. , and support the industry representative body MSF. required.
-Support and coordination of
+Review any breaches of allocations consistent with Management Plan and implement management arrangements as necessary Status reports include assessment of catches against allocation triggers.
+Improve economic efficiencies and financial returns within the constraints of sustainability imperatives Lead on the progression and implementation of red tape reduction proposals provided by the RTRWG and MFA Cost-effective and participative Support industry body to participate and function within the co-management Support MFA in the development and implementation of a Implement and review fishery compliance Industry liaison, attendance of meetings with MFA and provision Provide ongoing support for licensing queries.